Asch5/keystroke_app/Current_cursor_rules.md

 prisma\schema.prisma

 The latest database backup file to understand the live data structure.
 To do this, find the folder with the most recent date in tests/danishDicitonary/backupProcess/backups/ and read the backup.json file within it and the metadata.json file.
+IMPORTANT: to be sure that backup.json is the latest, you can run the command "pnpm backup:db" from /tests folder an get the latest backup.json file.

 ## 1. Code Quality and Best Practices